 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||3.2%|

 Online Radiation Protection Technician Programs

-In the 2019-2020 academic year, 10 schools offered some type of radiation protection/health physics technician program.
+In 2019-2020, 10 schools offered a radiation protection/health physics technician program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Professional Practice)||0||0|

 Is a Degree in Radiation Protection Technician Worth It?

 The median salary for a radiation protection/health physics technician grad is $55,270 per year.
 This is based on the weighted average of the most common careers associated with the major.